omidarmat/onLearn/c.md

 int main(int argc, char *argv[]) {}
 ```

 As it is clear from the declaration above, the main function can read the command-line arguments as an **array of strings** (`char *argv[]`).
 To be more precise, since C does not really have strings built in, it reads them as **as array of character pointers to strings**.
+In other words, command-line arguments are passed to the `main` function as an argument count and an array of pointers to the argument strings.
 So the terminal command above will be received by the main function as these elements:

 ```
 "./categorize" "mermaid" "mermaid.csv" "elivs" "elives.csv" "the_rest.csv"